-In partnership with the San Francisco Foundation, the Scholars in Service Program (SISP) was established in 1996 to recruit and retain underrepresented students of color in the undergraduate nursing program at Samuel Merritt University.
-We actively seek qualified African-American and Latina/o students who are committed to working in the medically underserved communities of the East Bay while enrolled in school and after graduation.
+The Scholars in Service Program (SISP) was established in 1996 to recruit and retain underrepresented students of color.
+We actively seek qualified Black/African-American and Hispanic/Latina/o Students who are committed to working in the medically underserved communities of the East Bay while enrolled in school and after graduation.

-Scholarships are awarded each year to selected incoming African, African-American and Latina/o students in the BSN program.
-In the past, scholarships have ranged from $1,000 to $6,000.
-Scholarship recipients must demonstrate financial need, show leadership, and agree to work in a medically underserved community after graduation.
+Scholarships are awarded each year to selected incoming Black/African-American and Hispanic/Latina/o students.
+In the past, scholarships have ranged from $2,000 to $8,000.

 - Have a current financial aid application on file with the Financial Aid Office

 - Have achieved academic success at the college level

 - Commit to working in a medically underserved community after graduation

 THE NEED FOR HEALTH CARE PROFESSIONALS OF COLOR

 Samuel Merritt University has an outstanding reputation among universities offering health science programs.
 We are known for our academic and clinical excellence and for our high pass rate on national licensure exams.